 Application Technique

-The way you apply the nail polish can also affect drying time.
-Applying the polish too quickly or in a thick layer can result in it taking longer to dry.
-It is best to apply thin coats and let each layer dry before applying another.
+The way you apply the polish can also affect how long it takes to dry.
+Applying the nail polish too quickly or using a thick layer can prolong the drying process.
+It’s always best to apply thin coats and let each layer dry thoroughly before moving on to the next.

-Average Drying Time
+Average Drying Time for Different Types of Nail Polish

 Regular Nail Polish